rpryzant/neutralizing-bias/README.md

 # Neutralizing Biased Text

-This repo contains code for the paper, "[Automatically Neutralizing Biased Text](TODO)".
+This repo contains code for the paper, "[Automatically Neutralizing Subjective Bias in Text](TODO)".

 Concretely this means algorithms for
 * Identifying biased words in sentences.